Close Menu

 The Summer Hikaru Died is already making me investigate my own selfishness in grief, and that aching feeling is something I know the anime will keep clawing at.
 This is one series where the emotional sledgehammer hasn’t dropped just yet, but I can see it at the apex of its swing.

-The Summer Hikaru Died Episode 1 is a triumph of the medium becuase it pushes its audience to understand grief but because it will push them to also explore queer themes and how that in and of itself caused its own rifts in the relationship that Hikaru and Yoshiki had.
+The Summer Hikaru Died Episode 1 is a triumph of the medium because it pushes its audience to understand grief, but also to explore queer themes, which in and of itself caused rifts in the relationship between Hikaru and Yoshiki.
 But more importantly, even with supernatural deaths on the horizon, we can all put ourselves in the loneliness Yoshiki feels and how he will accept a monster in his best friend’s body, just so that he doesn’t have to live in a world without Hikaru.

 The Summer Hikaru Died is streaming now on Netflix, with new episodes releasing every Saturday.